Kathmandu Connection: Episodic Synopsis

 The peace talks finally take place in Delhi under tight security.
-With great difficulty, Samarth and his team, with the help of R&AW agents, prevent the major conspiracy, resulting in a positive end to the summit.
+With great difficulty, Samarth and his team, with the help of R&AW agents, prevented the major conspiracy, resulting in a positive end to the summit.
 The state restores Samarth to his position with full honours.
 Samarth's alliance with Sunny is finally revealed.
 Wajid's more sinister plan, however, will be revealed soon.